surrsurus/surrsurus.github.io/_posts/2024-03-14-phoenix-typed-forms-pt-2.markdown

 end
 {% endhighlight %}

 And that's it!
-Our form module is now a lot simpler, and our LiveView code doesn't need to change.
-We've cleanly separated our behavior from our schema, and now all we have to do to create more forms is to use our `PhoenixTypedForm` module.
+Now that we've cleanly separated our behavior from our schema, all we have to do to create more forms is to use our `PhoenixTypedForm` module.
 This is really nice because our `Order` becomes a record of what we expect to be getting from the forms, the macro enforces it, and the LiveView just has to manage the form state.
-Each piece doesn't have to care about what the other looks like or what they're doing.
-But that `handle_event` is clearly doing too much.
-Similarly to our changeset function, we'll probably be copying and pasting that everywhere and that's not ideal.
-But also because of this function, we need to import `Ecto.Changeset` into our LiveView.
-This hints that we should be moving this functions into our form module, which means we should be extending our macro.
+Each piece doesn't have to care about what the other looks like or what they're doing, and they each have a clear responsibility - the `Order` module encodes the structure of the form, the `PhoenixTypedForm` module encodes the behavior, and the LiveView encodes the state.

+Taking a step back, we can see that `handle_event` is clearly doing too much.
+We're creating a new form, applying the changeset, and converting it to a form, and handling errors all in one function.
+Similarly to our changeset function, we'll probably be copying and pasting that behavior everywhere and that's not ideal.
+Another thing to note is that because of this function, we need to import `Ecto.Changeset` into our LiveView, which is a definite code smell - this hints that we should be moving this functions into our form module, which means we should be extending our macro.

 ### Some Minor Improvements